hackbinghamton/DataScienceWorkshop/DataEngineering/nosql-mongodb.md

 - How many movies are longer than `2` hours?

-- How many movies fall under the following criteria (*this is a toough one!*):
+- How many movies fall under the following criteria (*this is a tough one!*):
   - came out between `2005` and `2010`
   - have a "rated" value of `"TV-G"`